EX-XDRiVER/Chart-Documentation/xdrv.md

 DISABLE_LEADERBOARD_UPLOADING=FALSE

 // STAGE_BACKGROUND, is a string that loads a stage within the game as its background.
-// Right now 'default' is accepted, which will fall back to the default background.
+// 'default' will fall back to the Tunnel background.
+// Alternatively, you can use 'BackgroundTunnel', and 'BackgroundCity' for this field.
 STAGE_BACKGROUND=default
 ```